abhilashpanda428-alt/Implementation-of-Field-Oriented-Control-for-PMSM/README.md

 1. Open MATLAB
 2. Open `foc_fuzzy.slx`
+3. You can change Reference speed which is done by changing the constant Value in the subsystem in Bottom right(in .slx file).
+4. Make Sure you have then in the Files(in Workspace).
-3. Load `fuzzy_controller.fis`
+5. Load `fuzzy_controller.fis`
-4. Run the simulation
+6. Run the simulation

 ---